moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 # The Garden of Forking Paths

-The Garden of Forking Paths is a multiplayer choose your own adventure mechanic.
+The Garden of Forking Paths (GOFP) is a multiplayer choose your own adventure mechanic.

 It draws inspiration from: